-- 1 Positive (+) battery terminal on your vehicle - 2 Positive (+) battery terminal on the second vehicle - 3 Negative (-) battery terminal on the second vehicle - Connect the jumper cable to ground on your vehicle as shown in the illustration. - Start the engine of the second vehicle.
-Increase the engine speed slightly and maintain at that level for approximately 5 minutes to recharge the battery of your vehicle. - Vehicles with smart key system: Open and close any of the doors with the "ENGINE START STOP" switch OFF. - Maintain the engine speed of the second vehicle, and turn the "ENGINE START STOP" switch to IGNITION ON mode (vehicles with smart key system) or turn the engine switch to the "ON" position (vehicles without smart key system), then start the vehicle's engine.
+- 1 Positive (+) battery terminal on your vehicle - 2 Positive (+) battery terminal on the second vehicle - 3 Negative (-) battery terminal on the second vehicle

-Once the vehicle's engine has started, remove the jumper cables in the exact reverse order in which they were connected.
+- 4 Connect the jumper cable to ground on your vehicle as shown in the illustration. - Start the engine of the second vehicle.
+Increase the engine speed slightly and maintain at that level for approximately 5 minutes to recharge the battery of your vehicle. - Maintain the engine speed of the second vehicle, and turn the engine switch to the "ON" position then start the vehicle's engine. - Once the vehicle's engine has started, remove the jumper cables in the exact reverse order in which they were connected.